Libellus de arte coquinaria: Publications

+The first printed transcription of the Danish manuscript K of "Libellus" was published by Christian Molbech in 1826 in his book Henrik Harpeſtrengs Danske lægebog fra det trettende Aarhundrede: förste Gang udgivet efter et Pergamentshaandskrift i det store Kongelige Bibliothek, med Inledning, Anmærkninger og Glossarium af Christian Molbech.

-The first printed transcription of the Danish Manuscript K of Libellus was published by Christian Molbech in 1844 in his article in Historisk Tidsskrift, volume 5, pages 537-546.
+The first printed transcription of the Danish Manuscript Q of Libellus was published by Christian Molbech in 1844 in his article in Historisk Tidsskrift, volume 5, pages 537-546.
 He mentioned, how he also published the Harpenstreng medical book in 1826, which the cookbook manuscript K was a part of.
 In the same article, Molbech thoroughly analysed the language and recipe differences in the Danish Manuscript Q, that he has found as a part of a medieval law book manuscript some years earlier.
 In this publication, Molbech added footnotes explaining and translating forgotten Danish and Latin terminology.

 The Old Norse manuscript of Libellus was published as part of the Collection included in An Old Icelandic Medical Miscellany [Ms. Royal Irish Academy 23D 43] in 1931 by Henning Larsen.